makmour/wp-hack-cleanup-snippets/README.md

-# WordPress hack Cleanup Code Snippets
+# WordPress Hack Cleanup Code Snippets
 Small snippets of code which make our life easier when trying to clean up a hacked WordPress site.

 ## MySQL